Roberts recalled as Wales sweat over Davies injury

 REUTERS: Wales centre Jamie Roberts has been recalled to the squad after Jonathan Davies suffered an ankle injury in Saturday's 29-21 defeat by Australia.

-Davies had to be helped from the field after he picked up an injury in the final seconds of the match.
+Davies had to be helped from the field after he picked up an injury in the final seconds of the match, but requires further assessment before a decision is made on his availability.

+"We’re still waiting on him," Wales assistant coach Neil Jenkins told reporters on Monday.
+"Everyone saw it, it doesn’t look great.
+He’s going to struggle for the rest of this autumn but hopefully it’s not too serious.

+"I’m not saying he’s out but we just need to see where he’s at.
+He was outstanding for the (British & Irish) Lions and last year for us.
+He’s a world class player."

 The 31-year-old Roberts, who has 93 caps, was left out of the initial squad after captaining Wales to victories over Tonga and Samoa on this year's tour.